cffls/py2hs/README.md

 ```

 You might already observe a problem here: whenever a new type of "Shape" is created, we will need to add that type to
 the implementation of "area".
-In other words, "area" is tightly coupled with "Shape"
+In other words, "area" is tightly coupled with "Shape".

-For instance, say we create a new type that represents continents and we want them to support calculation of
+For instance, if we create a new type that represents continents and we want them to support calculation of
 their areas.
 If we continue to use the same area function, things become ugly.

 First, we need to add more types to shape: